awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Under **Bring Your Own License \(BYOL\)**, in the **Management network interface IP address range** area, choose an IP address range, and then choose **Display available CIDR blocks**\.

    Amazon WorkSpaces searches for and displays available IP address ranges as IPv4 CIDR blocks, within the range that you specify\.
 If you require a specific IP address range, you can edit the search range\.
-**Note**
+**Important**
-Specify an IP address range that is outside your internal range\.
+After you specify an IP address range, you cannot modify it\.
+Make sure to specify an IP address range that doesn't conflict with the ranges used by your internal network\.

 1. Choose the CIDR block that you want from the list of results, and then choose **Enable BYOL**\.
-**Note**

    This process may take several hours\.
 While Amazon WorkSpaces is enabling your account for BYOL, proceed to the next step\.

 ## Step 2: Run the BYOL Checker PowerShell Script on a Windows VM<a name="windows_images_run_byol_checker_script"></a>